cliffordp/tk-timestamp-to-human/readme.txt

 * Added `$format` as the 2nd parameter for `tk_timestamp_to_human_wp_all_export()`.
 * Fallback time zone (if WP's isn't a valid PHP time zone) changed from 'America/Edmonton' to 'UTC'.
 * Removed this plugin recommending installing WP All Export plugin and all code regarding required plugins or themes.
+* Tested working with WordPress 5.3+ even though this plugin's code was not updated to use its new `wp_time()`; we just don't need it for this plugin.

 = 1.0.0 =